 Suzuki has articulated his theories in a number of books.
-A collection of his writings in English, The Way of Acting is published by Theatre Communications Group (US).
-He has taught his system of actor training in schools and theatres throughout the world, including The Julliard School in New York and the Moscow Art Theatre.
-The Cambridge University Press published The Theatre of Suzuki Tadashi as part of their Directors in Perspective series, featuring leading theatre directors of the 20th Century.
+A collection of his writings in English, Culture is the Body is published by Theatre Communications Group in New York.
+He has taught his system of actor training in schools and theatres throughout the world, including The Juilliard School in New York and the Moscow Art Theatre.
+Also, a book written on Suzuki titled The Theatre of Suzuki Tadashi is published by Cambridge University Press as part of their Directors in Perspective series, featuring leading theatre directors of the 20th Century.
 This series includes works on Meyerlhold, Brecht, Strehler, Peter Brook and Robert Wilson among others.

 Suzuki’s activities, both as a director creating multilingual and multicultural productions, and as a festival producer bringing people from throughout the world together in the context of shared theatrical endeavor, reflect an aggressive approach to dealing with the fundamental issues of our times.

 - Buenos Aires